Body Condition Scoring for Cows

 “While the technique of measuring BCS is relatively similar [in dairy and beef cattle], a body-condition-score-5 beef cow is not the same as a body-condition-score-5 dairy cow,” says Brian Vander Ley, DVM, a clinical instructor in the University of Missouri’s Food Animal Medicine and Surgery department.

 Body Condition Scoring is particularly used in conjunction with calving, when more energy is required of the cow for lactation.
-By ensuring your cow’s BCS remains in a stable range, you’ll be assured that cows will perform adequately at calving, the calf will receive adequate antibodies through colostrums and cows will be ready to cycle and rebreed early during the next breeding season.
+By ensuring your cow’s BCS remains in a stable range, you’ll be assured that cows will perform adequately at calving, the calves will receive adequate antibodies through colostrums and cows will be ready to cycle and rebreed early during the next breeding season.

 Subscribe now